toffeenutt/keyboard/README.md

 Top left - base layer (when holding, the key in parentheses)
 Bottom left - Fn1 layer
 Bottom right - Fn2 layer
+Front left - Fn3 layer

 But I haven't gotten used to it yet and it's very difficult to type.